-One tour that is popular and highly-reviewed is this Hungarian wine, cheese, and meats tasting.
+One tour that is popular and highly reviewed is this Hungarian wine, cheese, and meat tasting.

-If you want to see some notable sights as well as enjoying food, try this Budapest food walking tour, which also visits the Dohany Street Synagogue and Central Market.
+If you want to see some notable sights as well as enjoy food, try this Budapest food walking tour, which also visits the Dohany Street Synagogue and Central Market.